Guidance on qualification achievement rates and how the ESFA provides an indication of quality

 - activities such as performance management

-Provisional QARs are published 9 January.
-If you think there is an error with our calculations, please let us know before 31 January.
+Provisional QARs are published in January.
+If you think there is an error with our calculations, please let us know via our online enquiry form.

 Resolve your queries

 The funding rules and monitoring reports on submit learner data allow you to review your data and make any corrections before the R14 close.

 Reports are provided every collection from R04 onwards.